Senate votes to shield U.S. airlines from EU's carbon scheme

 The Senate bill gives the U.S. transportation secretary authority to stop U.S. airlines from complying with the EU law.

-But a new amendment agreed to during negotiations among lawmakers said the secretary could reconsider the prohibition if the EU trading scheme is amended, an international alternative is agreed to, or the United States implements its own program to address aviation emissions."
+But new amendments agreed to during negotiations among lawmakers said the secretary could only do so if the EU trading scheme is amended, an international alternative is agreed to, or the United States implements its own program to address aviation emissions.

 The bill increases pressure on the U.N.
 International Civil Aviation Organization (ICAO) to devise a global alternative to the EU law.